How to Protect Yourself From Phone Scams

 “In addition to these scams, scammers are using intimidation techniques to scare people into paying.
 If you don't pay up, they are using Google Earth to look at your house and call you with an identifying feature as if they are outside waiting to get you...
 'Your house has the blue door and we're going to bust it down if you don't pay.’”

 Robert Siciliano, CEO of Safr.Me, offered his own list of scams to watch out for, including the prize and grandparent scams:

 “Don’t assume you’ll never be targeted by phone scammers just because you don’t have a cell phone; they continue to feast on landline users, especially those over 50.

 - Drill this into your head: The IRS never calls to collect back taxes.
 NEVER.

 - A common ploy is to threaten that the listener will go to prison if they don’t pay up immediately.

-- If you really do owe taxes, the IRS will contact you alright—but via snail mail, not a phone call, text or e-mail.
+- If you do owe taxes, the IRS will contact you—but via snail mail, not a phone call, text or e-mail.

 - Scam calls may also sound professional with no threats and may be a pre-recorded woman’s voice.

 - Scammers can make the caller ID show ‘IRS.’

 - A call comes from the fraudster, claiming he represents a charity and wants your donation.
 The con artist may even say he’s with the local police department.